codeenigma/ce-deploy/ce-dev/README.md

 `ce-dev shell`

 Select the `deploy-controller` instance to connect to.
 From there, you can run a playbook to deploy to the deploy-web server.
 There are two ways to run playbooks.
+Here are examples using the provided Drupal 8 example playbook:

 1. From the **~/ce-deploy** directory, run:
-    `ansible-playbook ce-dev/ansible/local/my-playbook.yml`
+    `ansible-playbook ce-dev/ansible/examples/drupal8/deploy.yml`

 2. Use the `build.sh` wrapper script.
 As you're working locally, you can use the `--workspace` argument:
-    `/bin/sh /home/ce-dev/ce-deploy/scripts/build.sh --workspace /home/ce-dev/ce-deploy --playbook ce-dev/ansible/local/my-playbook.yml --build-number 0 --build-id example`
+    `/bin/sh /home/ce-dev/ce-deploy/scripts/build.sh --workspace /home/ce-dev/ce-deploy/ce-dev/build --playbook ../../ce-dev/ansible/examples/drupal8/deploy.yml --build-number 0 --build-id example`